mahilab/Syntacts/tutorials/draw.md

 ## Introduction

 In this tutorial, we will create a GUI interface that allows us to "draw" 2D tactile animations on the 24-tactor [Syntacts Array](/hardware).
 We will leverage Syntact's Spatializer to blend the amplitudes of adjacent tactors so that we can create the illusion of continuous motion.
 The program will be written in C++ using the [mahi-gui](https://github.com/mahilab/mahi-gui) library.
+You should have already completed the [C++ tutorial](/tutorials/cpp/).
 The Syntacts Array is driven by a MOTU 24Ao audio interface.
 Even if you don't have a MOTU 24Ao or the array, this tutorial is still a good example of creating user interfaces around Syntacts.
 Completed code is [available on GitHub](https://github.com/mahilab/SyntactsDraw).

 ![GUI](https://raw.githubusercontent.com/wiki/mahilab/Syntacts/images/tut-draw/draw.gif)